HewlettPackard/hpe-solutions-rancher/README.md

 # HPE_INTERNAL_ONLY
 Anisble_Rancher
-This repository contains Ansible Playbooks for installing highly available Rancher 2.0 on RHEL 7.6 on both VMware Vsphere v6.7 virtual machine or on Bare metal servers kindly refer to the Deployment pdf file in the reprository for how to use these playbooks effectively for all the scripts the following copyrights hold true
+This repository contains Ansible Playbooks for installing highly available Rancher 2.0 on RHEL 7.6 on both VMware Vsphere v6.7 virtual machine or on Bare metal servers kindly refer to the Deployment_Guide_Rancher20_on_RHEL76.pdf file before begining in the repository for how to use these playbooks effectively for all the scripts the following copyrights hold true

 ###